 Here’s a full list of security deposit limits state by state.

 If your landlord tries to ask for more than state law allows, don't be afraid to challenge them.

 Note - these limits only refer to security deposits and don't include other amounts that a landlord can rightfully ask you to provide (e.g. the last month's rent or a non-refundable pet deposit).

 Generally, the landlord should not be profiting in terms of interest from your security deposit as the money remains yours and is only held by the landlord.

 Getting your security deposit back

 Most states require the landlord to return your deposit to you within a specified time limit.
 If they don't do so, and don't give you an itemized statement of why they are withholding funds (e.g. damage, unpaid rent etc.), they could be ordered by a court to pay you a penalty.
-The court can award up to two times the amount, depending on where you live, if a landlord fails comply with local laws.

 Remember it's your money, not theirs, and you should pursue the landlord if they fail to return it without a reason.

 What can I do to make sure I get my deposit back?